formkiq/formkiq-client-sdk-javascript/README.md

 There are two callbacks included in the Web Form Handler:
 - **onFormSubmitted**(formName)
-- **onFormCompleted**(formName, response)
+- **onFormCompleted**(formName, response: {})

-Validation has not yet been implemented; a simple implementation is next on our roadmap.
+Any input fields that should be required should include a "required" HTML Attribute, and those will prevent the form from submitting.
+To create custom validation rules, you should submit the form manually using **onsubmit**, and add extra validation in the triggered submit function.

 ## Submitting a Form Manually

-You can also submit the form manually using **formkiqClient.webFormsHandler.submitFormkiqForm(thisForm);**
+You can submit the form manually using **formkiqClient.webFormsHandler.submitFormkiqForm(thisForm);**